18 easy ways to make your spa more eco-friendly

 I’ve tracked and figured out how much of each product I used over a month.
 I did this by marking the bottles’ liquid level and calculating how much I would use in a year.
 I also kept track of the amount of cleaning wipes and Kleenex.

 Now, I buy a year’s supply of my laundry detergent, cleaning supplies, garbage bags, kleenex, etc., at once at the grocery store.

 After 12 years of waxing, I have figured out what I need for a month of waxing.
 I used to order the product every couple of months, but now I try to order six months of stock at a time, so there is only one delivery.
 Bonus: I get better bulk discounts and only pay one shipping fee!

-I used to buy a few month’s worths of gloves and masks at a time.
-I had figured out on average how many clients a month I was using, and I ordered a 12 month supply.
-Sadly Covid-19 threw a wrench in tho that plan, and I now I order what is available.
+I used to buy a few month’s worth of gloves and masks at a time.
+I had figured out, on average, how many clients a month I was using, and I ordered a 12-month supply.
+Sadly COVID-19 threw a wrench in that plan, and I now order what is available.

 I primarily use hard wax, so reusable sticks are challenging to work with and clean properly.
 I have tried some silicone ones, but they just don’t work that well and are difficult to clean.